roma-glushko/hyx/docs/components/retry.md

 ### Exponential Backoff

 Exponential backoff is one of the most popular backoff strategies.
-It produces delays that growth rapidly.
+It delays that growth rapidly.
 That gives the faulty functionality more and more time to recover on each retry.

 Hyx implements the Capped Exponential Backoff that allows to specify the `max_delay_secs` bound: